tuvalutorture/tuvalutorture/README.md

 Sir Psycho Sexy that is me
 Sometimes I find I need to scream

-kefka from ffvi was kinda based ngl and his boss theme is my spirit animal
+kefka from ffvi was kinda based and in the right ngl and his boss theme is my spirit animal

 ### Do it. ***You won't.***
 ![KITTY.](FORKBOMB_CAT.png)